 |

-Mucolex has had an extremely long life span.
+Mucolex had a very long life span.

 The first units were introduced in 1977 and were used for many years on